pombredanne/omg-monitor/README.md

 ## API Client

 The Go server also serves static HTML files that uses [jQuery] to access our API to get the results and dynamically plot them.
-Currently we have three visualizations:
+Currently we have two visualizations:

 * The [index.html][2] file uses [dygraphs] to plot the last hour results with anomalies.
+If we click on any chart of the grid it opens a detailed interactive version of it.
+There some acceptable URL parameters (with default values):
+  * `columns=3`: number of columns to use in the charts grid.
+  * `limit=60`: number of points to fetch for each chart.
+  * `limit_detailed=1440`: number of points to fetch for detailed chart.
+  * `access_token=""`: if we specify a `access_token` in configuration file we need to pass it here.

+  An example of how to use: `http:localhost/?columns=5&limit=120&access_token=imsafe`.
 * The [gauge.html][1] file uses [justGage] to plot the latest anomalies likelihoods as gauge charts.

 See the session [Screenshots](#screenshots) for some examples.